EPA proposes first standards to make drinking water safer from 'forever chemicals' - KESQ

 In June, based on the latest science, the EPA issued health advisories that said the chemicals are much more hazardous to human health than scientists originally thought and are probably more dangerous even at levels thousands of times lower than previously believed.

 The EPA had set an internal deadline to propose this rule by the end of last year, but the proposal was going through interagency review.
 Now that the proposed rule is out, it will be open to a period of public comment.
-The EPA will take those comments into consideration and issue a final decision on what the rule should be.
+The EPA will take those comments into consideration and issue a final decision on the rule, expected later this year.

 Public water systems generally have three years from the date of the regulation to comply, the agency said.